privacy-scaling-explorations/taz-apps/README.md

 ### Contracts

-The contracts folder includes test, tasks, and scripts folders for the two TAZ smart contracts: TazMessage and TazToken.
+The contracts folder includes test, tasks, and scripts folders for the two TAZ smart contracts: TazMessage and TazArtwork.

 Contract tests can be run from the root "taz-apps" folder using `yarn test:contracts`.